ralucaportase/flot-intensitygraph-plugin/README.md

 # flot-intensitymap-plugin

-an intensity map plugin for flot
+> An intensity map plugin for flot